HunterRoll/osTicket-Homelab/scenarios/05-mapped-network-drive/README.md

 ipconfig /all
 ```
 - Confirmed IP address, subnet mask, and DNS server were all correct
-- Posted internal note: *"Ran ipconfig /all on COMP1.
-IP address, subnet mask, and DNS server all appear correct.
-Network configuration is not the issue."*

 ### Step 3 — Test Connectivity to WIN-AJ3IQ5KJNUB
 Pinged the domain controller by hostname to verify basic connectivity: